-The commonly cited CRISP and CHROMIS image scales of 0.058"/pixel and 0.0375"/pixel respectively, are derived from measurements by \citet{noren}.
+The commonly cited CRISP and CHROMIS image scales of 0.058"/pixel and 0.0375"/pixel, respectively, were derived from measurements by \citet{noren}.
 These values are accurate enough when working inside a single FOV or a small mosaic, but not over the range of 25 pointings.
 Therefore, we redefine the angular scale for our 1D center-to-limb curves to be equal to the angular radius of the Sun as viewed from Earth for the date of observation.
-For campaigns I and II this is 944 and 945 arcseconds respectively.
-Here we find the following image scales 0.0584"/pixel and 0.0384"/pixel respectively for the two instruments.
-Based on these scales we can assign a $\mu$ value at each pixel in the mosaic.
-Finally, we bin down the data into 50 bins that each span $\Delta_\mu = 0.02$ in the $\mu$ scale.
+For campaigns I and II, this is 944 and 945 arcseconds, respectively.
+Here we find image scales of 0.0584"/pixel and 0.0384"/pixel for the two instruments, respectively.
+Based on these scales, we can assign a $\mu$ value at each pixel in the mosaic.
+Finally, we binned down the data into 50 bins that each span $\Delta_\mu = 0.02$ in the $\mu$ scale.